balakg/rayleigh-eigendirections/README.md

 You will find image results and corresponding latent codes saved to the results directory.
 If you also need feature distances for further analysis, you can save them by running run_save_distances.sh with the appropriate feature functions and experiments selected.
 More details on this will be added soon.

-## Example string specifications for features
+## String specifications for features
+Each feature string starts with one of four keys: id (identity), r (region), l (landmarks), a (attributes).
+Some example strings are given below:

 1. "id": identity
 2. "r_head_seg": pixels within head region according to segmentation network
 3. "r_eyes_coord": pixels within bounding box around eyes (fixed coordinates defined by LowRankGAN work)